A while ago I did an “Ask Me Anything” on Reddit about Global Goose, long term travel and my unconventional digital nomad lifestyle.

 When I make this point, a lot of people say, “Do you really think that young, immature 18 year old you would have been able to be successful without a degree?
 Maybe you would have just partied and messed around and accomplished nothing?”

-That’s not the point I am making.
-I’m not claiming that I had it all figured out at 18, or even four years later when I graduated.
+That’s not the point I’m making.
+I’m not claiming I had it all figured out at 18, or even four years later when I graduated.
 But why do people assume that if young people don’t go to university, they are bound to simply sit on the couch and play video games for the next four years?

-Adults really sell young people short when they assume that, left unguided, they will simply take the path of least resistance.
-Wouldn’t you feel terribly insulted if people implied that, without the structure of school, you would just become a useless delinquent?
+Adults really sell young people short when they assume that (left unguided) they will simply take the path of least resistance.
+Wouldn’t you feel terribly insulted if someone implied that, without the structure of school, you would just become a useless delinquent?

-If they don’t have a drive to accomplish their creative goals and craft an unconventional living for themselves, university isn’t going to magically give that to them.
-They will drift just as aimlessly as before – but they’ll just be drifting deeper and deeper into debt.
+If you don’t have a drive to accomplish your creative goals and craft an unconventional living for yourself, university isn’t going to magically give it to you.
+You’ll drift just as aimlessly as before – but you’ll just be drifting deeper and deeper into debt.